gerard2perez/ember-cli-crudtable/README.md

 },
 ```

-In order to compleat out goal we have to create a template file under **templates/ember-cli-crudtable** and call it **table-cell-link**
+In order to complete our goal we have to create a template file under **templates/ember-cli-crudtable** and call it **table-cell-link**

 The definition of the template can be like this: